gsGabriel/my-reads/README.md

 # My reads
-A book read's management application
+A book read's management application.<br>
 Project created as part of the Udacity nanodegree program

 # Project Setup